lep13/AutoBuildGo/readme.md

 # AutoBuildGo

 ## Description
-AutoBuildGo is a utility tool designed to streamline the setup of new software projects by automatically creating a Git repository with a basic Golang service template, and an Elastic Container Registry (ECR) on AWS.
+AutoBuildGo is a utility tool that setups a new software project by automatically creating a Git repository with a basic Golang service template, and an Elastic Container Registry (ECR) on AWS.
 This enables quick start-up and standardized initial setup for Golang-based projects.

 ## Prerequisites
 Before using AutoBuildGo, ensure you have the following prerequisites configured: